TASC: Task-Aware Shared Control for Relational Telemanipulation: EXPERIMENTS

 \section{EXPERIMENTS}

 To comprehensively evaluate the performance of TASC, we conducted both simulation studies and real-world shared control experiments.
 All experiments were performed on the Franka Research 3 robotic platform.
-For our method, we used GPT-4o~\cite{openai2024gpt4o} to extract task-relevant object relations for constructing the interaction graph.
+For our method, we used Qwen-VL~\cite{Qwen-VL} to extract task-relevant object relations for constructing the interaction graph.
 Prompts used for querying the model are provided in our code repository.
+All user studies were approved by the Social and Societal Ethics Committee of KU Leuven (G-2024-8370).
+The collected data were processed in accordance with the General Data Protection Regulation (GDPR) of the EU.